sklykov/j_ref_sup/README.md

 # j_ref_sup
-As many other projects uploaded so far - it's for synchronizing the accumulated experience of developing in different environments, project languages.
+As many other projects uploaded on Github so far - they are intended for synchronizing mine accumulated experience of developing in different environments, project languages.
+Thus, I don't expect the significant popularity of anything stated or uploaded here.
 This repository contains some code examples written in Java.
-Hope that these examples will help to develop something more valuable.
+Hope that these examples will help me to develop something more valuable for the open source community.